Cuis-Smalltalk/Learning-Cuis/README.md

 Cuis shares much with other Smalltalk implementations and shares much of its implementation mechanics with the Squeak and Pharo environments.

-Smalltalk is a big world, which you can use to do just about anything with a computer.
+Smalltalk is a big world, which you can use to do just about anything that can be done with a computer.

 Cuis is different in that it is actively managed to become smaller, where each component carries its own weight with the minimum of baggage.